ranchodeluxe/rancho/README.md

 ###Rancho

-not as verbose as Backbone, because all we need is the inheritence pattern
+* not as verbose as Backbone, because all we need is the inheritence pattern and pub/sub

-devoid of Angular's $100 concepts and lingo
+* devoid of Angular's $100 concepts and lingo

-a single abstract controller
+* a single abstract controller

-very manual
+* for the very manual manhandled wrangler

-very much in bed with jQuery
+* still in love with jQuery

 ###Development